terryluan12/Inventro/README.md

 ### Shubham Panchal

-Shubham led the **cloud deployment, orchestration, and CI/CD foundations** for Inventro, and implemented core **Django inventory and authentication flows**.
+Shubham led the **cloud deployment and orchestration foundations** for Inventro, and implemented core **Django inventory and authentication flows**.
 His main contributions included:

 - **Cloud Architecture, Kubernetes & Local Orchestration**
   - Designed the overall cloud architecture for Inventro as a containerized **Django + PostgreSQL** application running on **Kubernetes**.
   - Wrote the initial **Kubernetes manifests** (Deployments, Services, Ingress, ConfigMaps/Secrets) that define how the web app and database run in the cluster.
   - Ensured the stack runs cleanly on **local Kubernetes with Minikube**, validating manifests, Ingress rules, and environment configuration in a real cluster.
   - Kept **Docker Compose** and Kubernetes setups aligned so developers can switch between `docker-compose` and Minikube without code changes, and verified both paths run the app end-to-end.

-- **CI/CD Pipeline & Automation**
-  - Wrote the initial **CI/CD + Kubernetes pipeline script**, outlining the steps to build, tag, and push Docker images for the application.
+  - Authored an initial **GitHub Actions workflow** to run Django checks and build/push Docker images, providing a starting point for the team’s CI/CD pipeline.
-  - Set up the basic workflow structure so it can later be extended into a fully automated deployment pipeline for the `main` branch.
-  - Helped troubleshoot early build and environment issues while testing the initial CI/CD script, and documented the steps for future pipeline integration.

 - **Inventory CRUD, Add Form & UI Enhancements**
   - Implemented both **“add inventory”** and **“delete inventory”** functionality, wiring URLs, views, and templates so items can be created and removed cleanly in PostgreSQL.